A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 It’s simple, easy to use, starts to heat up in 10-15 seconds, and does what it says – for a reasonable price.

-However, we wish it could be wireless so we could move around with it.
+However, I wish it could be wireless so I could move around with it, and you can’t sleep with it at night because it’s corded.

 2. Best Microwaveable – Bed Buddy Joint Wrap

-😍 Pros – Soft touch material and Velcro strap secure the wrap in place, can be used for both hot and cold therapy, portable
+😍 Pros – Soft touch material and Velcro strap secure the wrap in place, can be chilled for acute flares (first 48–72h), portable

 😣 Cons – Short heat retention, needs reheating every 15 minutes